mootools/mootools-core/Docs/Fx/Fx.Tween.md

 ### Examples:

-    //Will immediately change the background to light blue:
+    //Will immediately change the background to light blue, then back to its original color (or white):
 	$('myElement').highlight('#ddf');

 	//Will immediately change the background to light blue, then fade to grey: